-Itruvone is an odorless, tasteless synthetic investigational neuroactive pherine from the pregnane family with a novel, rapid-onset proposed neurocircuitryfocused MOA that is fundamentally differentiated from the MOA of all currently approved treatments for depression disorders.
+Itruvone is our synthetic neuroactive pherine product candidate with a novel, rapid-onset neurocircuitry-focused proposed MOA that is fundamentally differentiated from the MOA of all currently approved treatments for depression disorders.
 Itruvone is administered intranasally at low microgram-level doses and is designed to engage and activate chemosensory neurons in the nasal cavity, which are connected to neural circuits in the brain that produce antidepressant effects.
-Specifically, in a manner similar to fasedienol, itruvone's proposed MOA involves the regulation of the olfactory-to-amygdala neural circuitry, but, unlike fasdienol, itruvone is believed to increase the activity of the limbic-hypothalamic sympathetic nervous system and increase the release of catecholamines.
-Unlike all currently approved antidepressant therapies, we believe itruvone does not require systemic absorption or binding to neurons in the brain to produce antidepressant effects and achieve those antidepressant effects without the side effects and safety concerns that may be associated with current antidepressant therapies, including, among others, sexual side effects, sedation, weight gain and suicidal ideation.
+Specifically, in a manner similar to fasedienol, itruvone's proposed MOA involves the regulation of the olfactory-to-amygdala neural circuitry, but, unlike fasedienol, itruvone is believed to increase the activity of the limbic-hypothalamic sympathetic nervous system and increase the release of catecholamines.
+Unlike all currently approved antidepressant therapies, we believe itruvone does not require systemic absorption or binding to neurons in the brain to produce antidepressant effects and achieve those antidepressant effects without the side effects and safety concerns that may be associated with current systemic antidepressant therapies, including, among others, drug-drug interactions, sexual side effects, sedation, weight gain and suicidal ideation.

-With its potential for rapid-onset activity at a microgram-level dose that we believe does not require systemic absorption and distribution to achieve sustained antidepressant effects, as well as a favorable safety profile observed in all studies completed to date that is differentiated from current pharmacological therapies for depression, we believe itruvone has transformative potential as an innovative stand-alone treatment for MDD and presents potential opportunities for development in multiple additional depression disorders, including postpartum depression, treatment-resistant depression, and suicidal ideation.
+With its potential for rapid-onset activity at a microgram-level dose without requiring systemic absorption and distribution to achieve antidepressant effects, and favorable safety data observed in all studies completed to date that is differentiated from current pharmacological therapies for depression, we believe itruvone has transformative potential as an innovative stand-alone treatment for MDD.

-In a randomized, double-blind, placebo-controlled parallel design exploratory Phase 2A clinical trial of itruvone in MDD, the results of which were published in the peer-reviewed British Journal of Pharmaceutical and Medical Research, at a $6.4 \mu g$ dose administered intranasally twice daily for eight weeks, itruvone significantly reduced depressive symptoms as early as one week based on the 17-item Hamilton Depression Scale (HAM-D-17) scores compared to placebo (p=0.022).
+In a randomized, double-blind, placebo-controlled parallel design exploratory Phase 2A clinical trial of itruvone as a stand-alone treatment for MDD, the results of which were published in the peer-reviewed British Journal of Pharmaceutical and Medical Research, at a 6.4 microgram dose administered intranasally twice daily for eight weeks, itruvone significantly reduced depressive symptoms as early as one week based on the 17-item Hamilton Depression Scale (HAM-D-17) scores compared to placebo (p=0.022).
 Itruvone was well-tolerated and did not cause psychological side effects (such as dissociation or hallucinations), sexual side effects, weight gain, or other safety concerns that may be associated with other approved pharmacological therapies for MDD.
 The trial was sponsored by Pherin Pharmaceuticals, Inc (Pherin), now our wholly-owned subsidiary, and was conducted in Mexico prior to our acquisition of Pherin in February 2023.
 Positive data from our recent U.S. Investigational New Drug (IND) enabling Phase 1 trial of itruvone demonstrated that there were no reported treatment-related SAEs or discontinuations due to adverse events in the trial.
-Overall, itruvone was well-tolerated and continued to demonstrate the favorable safety profile seen in all clinical trials to date.
-As a result, building on the positive results from Phase 2A development of itruvone in MDD, we are currently preparing and planning for U.S. Phase 2B clinical development of itruvone under our U.S. IND as a novel, non-systemic stand-alone treatment for MDD.
+Overall, itruvone was well-tolerated and continued to demonstrate the favorable safety data in all clinical trials to date.
+As a result, building on the positive results from Phase 2A clinical development of itruvone in MDD, we are currently preparing and planning for U.S. Phase 2B clinical development of itruvone under our U.S. IND as a novel, non-systemic stand-alone treatment for MDD.